 - Clive Thompson, Contributing Editor, Wired Magazine

-If you’ve experienced the favourable collisions that regularly occur during the short span of a Silicon Halton meetup, imagine the possibilities during a full day?
-Collisions are the probable introductions to other local tech businesses or professionals or ancillary tech services.
-These collisions routinely produce economic and/or professional growth.
-Can you afford not to come?
+If you’ve experienced the favourable collisions, the random opportunities, that regularly occur during the short span of a Silicon Halton meetup, imagine the possibilities during a full day?
+Collisions are the probable interactions with other local tech businesses or professionals or ancillary tech services.
+These collisions routinely produce discoveries, economic and/or professional growth.

 What time you spend at The HiVE is your decision.
 Come for an hour, the morning or afternoon, just for the Lunch & Learn, or all day.
 Come in, find a desk, get to work.

-Cost: No cost for Silicon Halton members.
+Cost: No cost for Silicon Halton members ($39 value each).

 Discuss: Silicon Halton members can discuss the event here.